-SCHOOL-BASED AND COMMUNITY AWARDS
+SCHOOL-BASED COMMUNITY SCHOLARSHIPS, AWARDS AND BURSARIES Available each year in April.
 A number of monetary awards are available to graduating students.
 These awards are given to students who have achieved excellence in areas such as LEADERSHIP, COMMUNITY SERVICE, ATHLETICS, or CITIZENSHIP.
 To receive one of these awards a student must apply and be selected by a committee from within the school.